menandmice/micetro_docs/guides/admin-manual/webapp_server_management.rst

 2. Select :guilabel:`Edit service` on either the :guilabel:`Action` or the Row :guilabel:`...` menu.
 You can also double click the service.

 3. Make the necessary changes.
-Click :guilabel:`Confirm` to save the changes.
+Click :guilabel:`Save` to save the changes.

 Other Service Actions
 ----------------------
 Depending on the service, you can modify the service name and its custom properties.
-All actions applicable to a selected server can be accessed either on the :guilabel:`Actions` menu above the list, or the row :guilabel:`...` menu that appears when you hover over the right-hand side of a row.
+All actions applicable to a selected server can be accessed either on the :guilabel:`Actions` menu above the list, or the Row :guilabel:`...` menu that appears on the riht-hand side when you hover over a row.

 .. csv-table::
   :header: "Action", "Description"